Antoine-Bst/IJAR-2026-Confidence-STL/README.md

 # IJAR-2026-Confidence-STL
-Code of submission IJA-D-26-00168 for the International Journal of Approximate Reasoning
+Code of submission IJA-D-26-00168 for the International Journal of Approximate Reasoning COMPUTATION TIME IS VERY LONG ON THIS PARTICULA EXAMPLE ~1H

 # Set-Based Monitoring and Safe Set Computation for a Neural Network Controlled System under STL Specifications